 how to straighten 4c hair

-It’s officially been two years since my big chop and my hair is flourishing.
+It’s officially been two years since the birth of this blog and my big chop and my hair is flourishing.
 Every time I take my braids out I’m in awe of how much my natural 4c hair has grown and get excited about every inch.

 Unfortunately, thanks to crazy shrinkage that admiration only lasts until the next wash.
 Because wet 4c hair immediately reverts back to its natural curl pattern and leaves me with a teeny weeny afro (TWA).

-And of course, I have been dying to know how long my hair would be if I straightened it properly.
-But the risk of potential damage is so high.
-So how can I straighten my 4c hair without using chemical relaxers and avoiding heat damage?
+And of course, I have been dying to know how long my hair would be if I straightened it with a flat iron.
+But the risk of potential damage is high.

 Well, I tried three different techniques that allow you to straighten natural hair without damaging it (a lot) and decided to share the straightening process and the best results with you below.